Training and short courses

 An Introduction to Indonesia’s Economy and Policy Environment

-The Indonesia Project runs an executive education course for public, private and not-for-profit organisations.
+The ANU Indonesia Project runs an executive education course for public, private and not-for-profit organisations.
 This short course is part of a suit of courses offered by the Crawford School of Public Policy (https://crawford.anu.edu.au/executive-education).

 This short course helps students to achieve an in-depth, up-to-date but at the same time big-picture understanding of the Indonesian economy and policy environment.
 It is conducted online to facilitate distance learning and to fit the busy schedule of executives around the world.